joaquinu/tft-data-curation/Documents/reports/final_report.md

 This archive includes data, logs and reports.
 For Code and Documentation visit the [GitHub Repository](https://github.com/joaquinu/tft-data-curation)

 **Note**: Access requires University of Illinois Box credentials.
-For public access, see the GitHub repository: [https://github.com/joaquinu/tft-data-curation](https://github.com/joaquinu/tft-data-curation)
+For public access, see the GitHub repository: [TFT Match Data Curation](https://github.com/joaquinu/tft-data-curation)